terrycojones/rpnpy/README.md

         887
         is prime.

-    `dc` has only a tiny set of operations, though.
+    But `dc` has only a tiny set of operations.
 So while it's great to be able to quickly use it from the command line (e.g., `echo 4 5 + p |
     dc`) you have to reach for a real calculator or use a full programming language, e.g., Perl or Python.
 1. I was curious what it would be like to have a Python RPN calculator that